 - Almonds: You can find almonds in individual pouches or pack your own.
 A good source of protein, fiber, and heart-healthy monounsaturated fat, almonds also satisfy a need for crunch.

-- Bananas: Packed in their own personal peel, bananas provide potassium, vitamin B6, carbohydrates and fiber.
+- Bananas: Packed in their own personal peel, bananas provide potassium, vitamin B6, carbohydrates, and fiber.

 - Baby carrots: You can find baby carrots in their own secure, single-serving sack or pack them in a recyclable plastic container before you leave the house.
 Carrots provide beta-carotene, vitamin C, and minimal calories.

 - Blueberries: Once washed, blueberries are ready to roll.
-High in anthocyanins, regular blueberry intake has been linked with reduction in dementia and heart disease.
+High in anthocyanins, regular blueberry intake has been linked with a reduction in dementia and heart disease.

 - Cherry or grape tomatoes: These are great to grab if you’re working from home or to take with you on your commute.
-Tomatoes are a good source of vitamin C, potassium, and the phytochemical lycopene.
+Tomatoes are a good source of vitamin C, potassium, and phytochemical lycopene.